Environment

 STILL has set itself the target of increasing energy efficiency and reducing energy consumption per truck.
 To this end, the company is focusing on renewables and electric vehicles, as well options to optimize the lighting technology in use across its sites.
 Work has already begun to switch the company’s lighting systems over LED technology and install motion sensors at workstations.

-In addition, STILL has completely revamped the energy systems at its administrative building in Hamburg and taken advantage of the increased efficiency of the city’s district heating network to significantly improve its energy footprint and cut its greenhouse gas emissions.
-Staff are also reminded to use energy responsibly and reduce their energy consumption as part of their mandatory HSE training each year.
+STILL has completely refurbished the energy systems at its administrative building in Hamburg and taken advantage of the increased efficiency of the city’s district heating network to significantly improve its energy footprint and cut its greenhouse gas emissions.
+Responsible use of energy and reduction of energy consumption are also part of the mandatory annual HSE training.

 Shorter transport distances are also helping to reduce the company’s energy consumption.
-For instance, customers in the Czech Republic, Slovakia, Hungary, Poland, and Austria are now supplied directly from the warehouse at the new regional service center in Brno in the Czech Republic.
+For instance, customers in the Czech Republic, Slovakia, Hungary, Poland, and Austria are today supplied directly from the warehouse at the new Regional Service Center in Brno in the Czech Republic.
 The new center has enabled STILL to optimize its transport routes and delivery times and, in doing so, has brought the company closer to its customers as well as further reducing its response times and increasing the availability of its products.

 Efforts aimed at conserving energy and using it efficiently go back a long way at STILL.
 The Hamburg production site obtained its certification according to ISO 50001 (energy management) back in 2013.
 All of STILL’s energy-intensive production locations are now certified as well and undergo regular audits as part of the current certification cycle.